EVER WONDER WHY WE DO WHAT WE DO?

 The Community Academy has been designed by Sheriff’s Office personnel to introduce members of our community to the Sheriff’s Office and the Kern County criminal justice system.
 The twelve week course will cover topics such as the history of the department, what it takes to become a deputy sheriff, use of force and laws of arrest, patrol procedures, gang investigations, Air Support operations, narcotics investigations, jail operations, force option simulator training, and volunteer services.

-Applications are no longer being accepted for the Community Academy, beginning September 24th, 2013.
-There is no set date for the next Community Academy, but please continue to monitor the Kern County Sheriff’s Office website for future dates.
+Applications are now being accepted for the next Community Academy, but there is no set date.
+Please continue to monitor the Kern County Sheriff’s Office website for future dates.
+Applications can be picked up and turned in to the Kern Regional Training Center located at 962 Norris Road.
 If you have any questions regarding the next Community Academy, please contact Deputy Castillo, at (661)868-1682.